The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 You find yourself procrastinating on basically everything, coasting through life in a haze of mediocrity.

 This isn't the life you want.
-You're dying to break free—to work hard, to improve your lifestyle, to get fit, find a better job, start a business, pursue a creative dream… but for whatever reason, it’s just been impossible.
+You're dying to break free—to work hard and improve your lifestyle... to get fit, find a better job, start a business, pursue a creative dream—but for whatever reason, it’s just been impossible.

 The motivation to start, and more importantly, to persist, always seems out of reach.